javierlorsan/tessellis/README.md

 Press "0" for diagonal motion</br>
 Press "1" for vertical motion</br>
 Press "2" for horizontal motion</br>

-click on the pieces to split them
+Click on the pieces to split them

 Enjoy!!